 Setting & Lifestyle

-Clyman is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small village, Clyman does not have a public transit system used by locals to get to and from work.